opensearch-project/opensearch-build/bundle-workflow/README.md

 #### Integration Tests

-This step runs integration tests invoking `run_integ_test.py` in each component from bundle manifest.
+This step runs integration tests invoking `integtest.sh` in each component from bundle manifest.

 #### Backwards Compatibility Tests

-TODO
+This step run backward compatibility invoking `bwctest.sh` in each component from bundle manifest.

 #### Performance Tests